Discover which Vanta alternatives are best suited for your business in terms of security risks, industry best practices, size, and budget.

 - Identity and Access Management (IAM) systems

 Access control is an important part of organizational security that can be enforced through a variety of methods and technologies.
-It provides an effective way to restrict or permit access to resources and protects organizations from unauthorized access.
+It provides an effective way to restrict or permit access to resources, protecting organizations – ranging from fast-growing startups to established enterprises – from unauthorized access.